 Cabins & Meals

 Campers bunk in either cabins, yurts or platform tents with 6-10 other campers, and two counselors.
-Campers are assigned by age, grade and gender with younger groups starting in deluxe cabins progressing to older groups in platform tents.
+Campers are assigned by age, grade and gender identity with younger groups starting in deluxe cabins progressing to older groups in platform tents.
 Our KYBO is a modern washroom facility centrally located.

 Yurts are a self-supporting round, domed shelter used by nomadic tribes across central Asia.
 Traditional yurts are constructed of a circular wooden frame with a felt cover.
 Our yurts have a door frame, lattice wall sections, roof poles and a crown.
 You may think “tent” when you see a yurt.
 However, yurts are much stronger due to their circular structure combined with wood frame and durable fabric cover.